 Blends well with: basil, cinnamon, clove, frankincense, geranium, jasmine, ginger, lavender, lemon, nutmeg, vetiver, ylang ylang.

 Reminiscent of the wintertime, peppermint oil has a fresh, minty, herbaceous scent that has soothing properties.
 A cross between spearmint and watermint, peppermint is used in a wide variety of products, from soap, shampoo, and toothpaste, to chewing gum, tea, and ice cream.
 Menthol, a naturally occurring compound in peppermint, is what gives this oil its cooling properties.
-You can learn more about peppermint oil in this post.

 In addition to its minty qualities, peppermint has a number of other potential health benefits.
 Peppermint seeks to offer temporary relief from head pain, as well as support a healthy mood.
 Peppermint oil may also support digestive system health and may promote a healthy mood.

 Blends well with: basil, eucalyptus, geranium, lavender, orange, rosemary, tea tree.

 What are your favorite essential oil blends?
 Let us know in the comments!